Hades1984/First-Solidity-Projects/README.md

   Ask a user for an address and then get the balance.

 - `CryptoZombie-Lesson 1.sol`
-  it's the code that I right for chapter 1 in basic course of Solidity on CryptoZombies.io.
+  It's the code that I right for chapter 1 in basic course of Solidity on CryptoZombies.io.

 - `GuildProject.sol`